-Consumer Confidence Report - 2024 Covering Calendar Year - 2023
+Consumer Confidence Report - 2025 Covering Calendar Year - 2024

-HOBART

-OK1011502
+HOBART OK1011502

 This report is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.

-If you would like to be actively involved in the decision-making processes that affect drinking water quality, please call HOBART at 580-726-3100 Ext: 2.
+For access to the HOBART service line inventory, or if you would like to be actively involved in the decision-making processes that affect drinking water quality, please call HOBART at 580-726-3100 Ext: 2.